open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Particle in Uniform Magnetic field/Particle in Uniform Magnetic Field.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Particle in a Uniform Magnetic Field
+    params_vars_title: Particle in a Uniform Magnetic Field
-      part1:
-        ans1:
-          value: The particle will move in a straight line.
+    params_part1_ans1_value: The particle will move in a straight line.
-        ans2:
-          value: The particle will travel at constant velocity.
+    params_part1_ans2_value: The particle will travel at constant velocity.
-        ans3:
-          value: The particle will spiral inwards.
+    params_part1_ans3_value: The particle will spiral inwards.
-        ans4:
-          value: The particle will travel at constant speed.
+    params_part1_ans4_value: The particle will travel at constant speed.
-        ans5:
-          value: The particle will spiral outwards.
+    params_part1_ans5_value: The particle will spiral outwards.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Part 1